ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 The key used for the `BBS` algorithm is an elliptic curve-based key pair, specifically against the G_2 subgroup of a pairing friendly curve.
 Additional details on key generation can be found in [@!I-D.irtf-cfrg-bbs-signatures, Section 3.4].
-The JWK and Cose Key Object representations of the key are detailed in [@!I-D.ietf-cose-bls-key-representations].
+The JWK and COSE Key Object representations of the key are detailed in [@!I-D.ietf-cose-bls-key-representations].